-The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by the Philanthropic Advisor.
-The Borrin Foundation’s trustee is the Nikau Foundation.
+The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by its Chief Philanthropic Officer.
+The Borrin Foundation’s corporate trustee is the Nikau Foundation.

 David began his legal studies at Victoria University, then studied law at Oxford University on a Rhodes scholarship.
 He taught law at Bristol University from 1986 to 1988, before returning to New Zealand in 1989 to practise law.
 He spent 10 years at the law firm Chapman Tripp before going to the bar in 1999.
 He was appointed Queen’s Counsel in 2003.
 David had a wide-ranging practice at the bar,with a particular focus on appellate advocacy before the Court of Appeal and the Supreme Court.

 Before his appointment to the bench, David had an extensive involvement in law reform in New Zealand and overseas over the last 30 years, advising ministers and government agencies on a wide range of policy issues.
 He has represented New Zealand in bilateral and multilateral treaty negotiations.
 David chaired a series of intergovernmental meetings at the Hague Conference on Private International Law that culminated in the adoption in June 2019 of the Hague Convention on Enforcement of Judgments in Civil and Commercial Matters.

 Ian Borrin was David’s first cousin once removed – his “Uncle Ian”.
 Ian shared his love of the outdoors with David, teaching him to ski and taking him tramping in the New Zealand mountains.
 Ian also took a close interest in David’s legal career.